-Avoid UI Payment Delays, Overpayments, and Penalties
+Avoid Unemployment Insurance Payment Delays, Overpayments, and Penalties

 After you file an Unemployment Insurance (UI) claim, you must provide the EDD with eligibility information every two weeks to receive UI benefit payments.
 If you think you made an error after submitting your certification, Contact UI immediately.